SinghSuraj-04092002/Lab-Maintenace-QueryPortal/README.md

 #How to Run

-Download the Project.zip and TCPPDF-main.zip extract the zip file.
+Download the Project.zip and TCPDF-main.zip extract the zip file also download css_db.sql.

 Paste the TCPDF-main folder into Project Folder.